Xylota tarda: Distribution

+Xylota tarda is found across the Palearctic and Fennoscandia regions.

-Palearctic Fennoscandia South to Spain.
-Northern Italy (Apennines) Slovenia.
+Spain, Northern Italy (Apennines) Slovenia.
 Ireland East through Central Europe into European Russia and the Caucasus then through Russia to Siberia and the Pacific coast (Kuril islands).

 Biology

 Old woodland species running on the foliage of bushes and shrubs and on tree stumps and nearby bare ground.
 The larva has been found in sap runs at the base of the trunk of Populus tremula and in rotting wood of Fagus.